0x106/radix-01/README.md

 (as per the current implementation) and then we could have a slightly adjusted schema where the model outputs something like [{action: 'ADD', widget: ...}, {action: 'DELETE', widget: {id: ...., ....}}] etc. The actions would probably be ADD, DELETE, UPDATE?
 And then if a widget that has already been created isn't referenced then we just leave its state as it currently is.

+- Can't submit an empty message at the momenti

+* This is perfect so far.
+At the moment this is really good for capturing inputs from the user.
+It's basically a form generator (and is excellent for that purpose), however I'd like to migrate more towards a sort of "generative interface" type approach.
+Imagine a scenario for instance where someone is planning a blog post.